Call (905) 553-3155 or email for more information

 In May 2020, the province of Ontario announced directives regarding its re-opening strategy, and authorized the restart to deferred, non-essential, and elective services.
 Since that time we have continued to offer virtual services, and have also resumed some in-person appointments.
 As a result, we updated our clinic policies and procedures and have taken extensive measures to ensure that our clinic is a safe space that adheres to all mandated infection control and prevention standards.

-On April 16, 2021, a third provincial emergency was declared, and it was announced that the Provincewide Stay-At-Home Order would remain in effect, requiring everyone to stay at home except for essential purposes.
-Due to the essential nature of our services, our clinic operations are not impacted.
-We remain open and will continue to adhere to the COVID-19 protocols and procedures, as listed below.
+Throughout the winter and spring of 2021, another provincial emergency was declared and a stay-at-home order remained in effect.
+Due to the essential nature of our services, our clinic operations were not impacted.
+We remained open and continued to adhere to the COVID-19 protocols and procedures.

 Rehabilitation Services Update